Thousands of Palestinians return to what remains of their homes as Gaza ceasefire takes effect

 The Trump plan is even more vague about a future Palestinian state, which Netanyahu firmly rejects.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Lidman from Tel Aviv, Israel.
-Associated Press writers Sam Mednick in Tel Aviv, Israel; Samy Magdy in Cairo; Elena Becatoros in Athens, Greece, and Danica Kirka in London also contributed.
+Associated Press writers Sam Mednick in Tel Aviv, Israel; Samy Magdy in Cairo; Elena Becatoros in Athens, Greece; Danica Kirka in London; and Farnoush Amiri in New York contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war